Zyl9393/gmreimport/README.md

 ### PNG Recoding

 GameMaker likes to recode the `.png`-files of sprites.
 We don't know how or why, but it does not seem to be necessary.
-If you ever notice strange graphical behaviors or artifacts after using `gmreimport`, the specific encoding done by your image editing software might have a compatibility issue with how GameMaker attempts to decode it.
+The only issue this is known to cause is that `gmreimport` will fail to detect when recoded files are in reality unchanged, updating them unnecessarily.
+If you ever notice strange graphical behaviors or artifacts, or an increase in loading times after using `gmreimport`, the specific encoding done by your image editing software might have a compatibility issue with how GameMaker attempts to decode it.
 So far, I can report `.png`-files exported by Aseprite and Clip Studio not causing any problems.

 ### Changed files warning